baites/baites.github.io/_posts/2030-01-15-string-hashing-and-palindromes.md

 \end{aligned}
 %%</p>

+**Note**: In the last two equations for clarity, I avoided the use of modular arithmetic notation.
+I will leave the reader as a homework to verify the equalities are also true in modular arithmetic.

 In the previous section, I showed that for a palindromic substring, the forward hash value of the substring must be the same as the backward hash value for a substring in the reverse string or \\|F_S[m..n] = B_R[m..n]\\|.
 This statement is equivalent to say \\|x^mF_S[m..n] \equiv x^mB_R[m..n] (\text{mod }p)\\|, resulting in the following alternative proposition.

 > **Proposition (C):** For a substring \\|S[m..n]\\| we have that